 “Son of a bitch,” he cursed himself.
 He didn’t have time for a hangover.
+Not again.
 The sun lay below the horizon, but soon it would rise.
 Once it did, the day would race to end, over before he could blink.
 There was never enough light in the day, and the nights always lasted too damn long.
 Just once, he wished it could be the other way around.

 He closed his eyes, and drifted.
 His mouth went dry, his tongue thick and jaw sore.
 The room spun faster.
 His chest constricted.
 Mercifully, the jack-hammering stopped.
 Jimmy lifted Kylie’s hand from his chest, pressed a light kiss into her palm as he slipped from under her arm.

 “Jimmy,” she said in a low whisper, her voice heavy from sleep.

 “Shh.”
 He brushed her hair from her face, off her shoulders.
 “Sleep, Ky.”

 She reached for him, her fingertips brushing along his arm.
 “We can’t keep doing this.”